BrodyGGG/BrodyGGG.github.io/README.md

 - Selecting random word from database.
 - Creating session to keep username, word, length, letters guessed, and if guess was in word.
 - Checking users guessed letter and returning array with only correct guesses shown.
-- backend route returning correct word .
+- Backend route returning correct word.

 ### Technologies
 - Backend: Node.js with Express.js for session management